Good Grief Charlie Brown: Holy Ghosts of Holiday TV

 Then came the holiday specials—the holy days of analog childhood.
 “It’s the Great Pumpkin, Charlie Brown,” “A Charlie Brown Christmas,” “Be My Valentine, Charlie Brown”—each one a ritual of shared attention.
 Whole families gathered, bowls of popcorn sweating under lamplight, to watch animated kids struggle with questions adults had long forgotten how to ask.
 These weren’t just shows; they were communal mirrors.
 The flicker of that special on television was the campfire of the 20th century, the warmth that told you the year was cycling again, that life had rhythm and recurrence, that maybe things could still be meaningful.

-Now, streaming has turned time into soup.
+Now, streaming turned time into soup.
 The concept of “specials” feels quaint, irrelevant in a world where everything is permanently available and nothing is special at all.
 You don’t wait for the pumpkin anymore; you scroll past it.
 You can watch Linus deliver his speech about the true meaning of Christmas any day you want—and that’s precisely why you probably won’t.
 When wonder becomes on-demand, it evaporates.

 In a strange way, the Peanuts specials are becoming like cave paintings.
 Relics of a culture that once gathered around shared stories instead of personalized feeds.
 Each broadcast was a message on the wall: “We were here.
 We felt this.
 We hoped.”
 And like the people who painted bison on stone to honor the hunt, we once animated beagles and kids to honor growing up and losing softly.